brazzy/kohana-transactional/README.md

 ============
 A module for the [Kohana PHP framework](http://kohanaframework.org/) that provides declarative transactions for controller actions, similar to the `@Transactional` annotation of the Spring framework in Java.

-Actions that are declared to be transactional have all their DB access (including ORM-based) contained in one transaction, which is rolled back if the action results in an exception, and committed if it ends regularly or `die`/`exit` is called.
+Actions that are declared to be transactional have all their DB access (including ORM-based) contained in one transaction, which is rolled back if the action results in an exception, and committed if it ends regularly or `die`/`exit` is called (for PHP 5.4 and greater, a HTTP response code >= 400 triggers a rollback instead).

 Why you should use it
 =====================